-- The Credit Risk Committee establishes and monitors credit-related policies and practices throughout Northern Trust and promotes their uniform application.
+- The Global Enterprise Risk Management Committee ("GERM") provides senior management oversight and guidance to the management of all categories of risk within the Corporation.
+GERM is chaired by the Chief Risk Officer, and members include risk practice leads, business unit and regional chief risk officers, and various functional risk leaders. - The Credit Risk Committee establishes and monitors credit-related policies and practices throughout Northern Trust and promotes their uniform application.
 The Credit Risk Committee is chaired by the Chief Credit Officer, and members include the CRO, the Treasurer, the Chief Operational Risk Officer, the Controller, and various functional risk and business management leaders. - The Operational Risk Committee ("ORC") provides independent oversight and is responsible for setting the Corporate Operational Risk Management Policy and developing the operational risk management framework and programs that support the coordination of operational risk activities to identify, monitor, measure, manage and report on operational risk.
 At ORC, senior management reviews and discusses operational risks including existing and emerging issues.

-The ORC also is responsible for coordinating operational risk issues related to compliance and fiduciary risks. - The Fiduciary Risk Committee ("FRC") is responsible for establishing and reviewing the fiduciary risk policies and establishing the fiduciary risk framework, governance and programs that support the coordination of fiduciary risk activities to identify, monitor, manage and report on fiduciary risk.
-At FRC, senior management reviews and discusses fiduciary risks including existing and emerging issues.
+The ORC is also responsible for coordinating operational risk issues related to compliance and fiduciary risks.

-- The Compliance & Ethics Oversight Committee provides oversight and direction with respect to compliance policies, implementation of the compliance and ethics program, and the coordination of regulatory compliance initiatives across the Corporation.
-This committee may also resolve significant interpretive issues regarding compliance in situations where specific compliance policies do not provide for or allow resolution of the issue by another individual or committee. - The Asset & Liability Management Policy Committee ("ALCO") establishes and monitors Northern Trust's market and liquidity risk frameworks and policies as well as actively manages Northern Trust's market and liquidity risks through oversight of the implementation of approved asset and liability management strategies.
+- The Fiduciary Risk Committee ("FRC") is responsible for establishing and reviewing the fiduciary risk policies and establishing the fiduciary risk framework, governance and programs that support the coordination of fiduciary risk activities to identify, monitor, manage and report on fiduciary risk.
+At FRC, senior management reviews and discusses fiduciary risks including existing and emerging issues. - The Compliance & Ethics Oversight Committee provides oversight and direction with respect to compliance policies, implementation of the compliance and ethics program, and the coordination of regulatory compliance initiatives across the Corporation.
+This committee also may resolve significant interpretive issues regarding compliance in situations where specific compliance policies do not provide for or allow resolution of the issue by another individual or committee. - The Asset & Liability Management Committee ("ALCO") establishes and monitors Northern Trust's market and liquidity risk frameworks and policies as well as actively manages Northern Trust's market and liquidity risks through oversight of the implementation of approved asset and liability management strategies.
 At ALCO, senior management reviews and discusses Northern Trust's market risk profile as well as various scenario analyses.
-ALCO establishes and monitors guidelines based on measures such as sensitivity of earnings ("SOE"), sensitivity of economic value of equity ("SEVE"), Value-at-Risk ("VaR") and notional position sizes.
+ALCO establishes and monitors guidelines based on measures such as sensitivity of earnings ("SOE"), sensitivity of economic value of equity ("SEVE"), Value-at-Risk ("VaR") and notional position sizes. - The Model Risk Oversight Committee ("MROC") provides management oversight and direction with respect to the model risk management framework and model risk within the Corporation.
+MROC reviews and, where applicable, provides guidance and approval as to the direction of Northern Trust's Model Risk Program and Policy.
+It tracks and provides oversight, advice, approval, and direction on risk mitigation activities and the acceptance of significant risks, where appropriate.

-In addition to the aforementioned committees, Northern Trust deploys business and regional risk committees that also report into GERC.
+In addition to the aforementioned committees, Northern Trust deploys business and regional risk committees that also provide reports to GERC.
 For more detail on risk practices at Northern Trust, see the relevant discussions on pages 18, 30 and 34.